McConnell Is Pushing Through Another Trump Judge Who’s Gunning for Obamacare

 The 5th Circuit seat for which Wilson is nominated has a troubled history.
 Trump originally nominated Halil Suleyman Ozerden, a federal district court judge, to the seat in 2019.
 Ozerden is a George W. Bush appointee and a member of the Federalist Society with a record of conservative rulings.
 Republican senators frequently claim they are simply seeking judges who will apply the law as written, not demanding partisans who will follow their party platform.
 Yet multiple Republicans deemed Ozerden insufficiently loyal because he threw out a challenge to the ACA’s contraceptive mandate.
 Ozerden’s 2013 decision was narrow; he simply found the lawsuit premature because the Obama administration was still amending the rules.
 The ruling was enough, however, to convince Republicans that Ozerden wouldn’t toe the GOP party line.

-In response, Trump abandoned Ozerden and chose Wilson to the seat instead.
+In response, Trump abandoned Ozerden and chose Wilson for the seat instead.
 A former Republican member of the Mississippi House of Representatives, Wilson has already been nominated to a federal district court in Mississippi, but was never confirmed.
-He has served on the state’s court of appeals since 2019.
+He has served on the state’s Court of Appeals since 2019.
 (The American Bar Association rated Wilson “well qualified” because of this service.)

 Then there’s Wilson’s loathing for the ACA.
 He has called the law “illegitimate,” “perverse,” “big intrusive government” that “is less about healthcare than it is about redistribution of wealth and power.”
 In 2012, he declared: “For the sake of the Constitution, I hope the Court strikes down the law and reinvigorates some semblance of the limited government the Founders intended.”
 He has tweeted about his enmity toward the ACA 30 times.